 Interestingly, there is some speculation in the literature that the rise of Alzheimer’s has mirrored the corresponding increase in omega 6 ratios to omega 3 ratios.

 However, no benefit was found in ApoE ε4 carriers who took fish oil supplements.
 20 Instead, ApoE4 carriers seemed to do best with simply eating wild fish, but Dr. Rhonda Patrick’s recent paper sheds some light on the best omega-3 strategy for ApoE4 carriers.
 Her position is that getting fish oil in phospholipid form, which means krill oil, is the key for ApoE4 carriers.
 20

 Early onset Alzheimer’s has a strong genetic risk element, with many individuals already aware of the elevated risk.

 Although it is just that, an elevated risk, not a diagnosis, it is understandable that those with ApoE4 especially will want to make lifestyle changes to protect against disease development, or severity.

 Unfortunately given our relatively poor understanding of what triggers Alzheimer’s disease onset, none of us can say for sure what the best Alzheimer’s disease prevention regimen is for any one individual.

 Be very wary of any healthy guru, MD or otherwise, selling a one size fits all diet for brain health.
 If there is one thing the science in this field has taught us, it’s that there is no one size fits all for Alzheimer’s prevention.

-If it was my family or a friend asking my advice, I would suggest working with a doctor that administers Boston Heart Diagnostics panels and tailoring diet to get, and to keep, as many markers as possible in the green on those tests.
-Especially, homocysteine, LDL-P, cRP, and insulin.
+If it was my family or a friend asking my advice, I would suggest working with a doctor that administers Boston Heart Diagnostics panels and tailoring diet to get, and to keep, as many biomarkers markers as possible in the green on those tests.
+Especially, homocysteine, ApoB, LDL-C, cRP, and insulin.